dlccyes/CollegeNotes/NTUNotes/Junior/Spanish.md

 ### imperfect tense
 - was doing
 - past habit
-- Ayer cuando me duchaba, mi madre me llamó or teléfono
+- Ayer cuando me duchaba, mi madre me llamó / teléfone
 	- Yesterday when I was showering, my mom called me.
 - when he was 50 yo = a los 50 años = cuando tenía 50 años
 - ![](https://i.imgur.com/nRwbH5X.png)